Allison Transmission: Wartime aviation

-Shortly after the sale to General Motors on April 1, 1929, Allison engineers began work on a 12-cylinder engine to replace the aging Liberty engines.
+General Motors purchased the company on April 1, 1929 following James Allison's death in 1928.
+Shortly after, Allison engineers began work on a 12-cylinder engine to replace the aging Liberty engines.
 The result was the V1710 12-cylinder aircraft engine and it made the company, renamed to the Allison Division of GM in 1934, also known as the Allison Engine Company, a major force in aviation.
 Plant 3 was built in 1939, a 360000 ft2 factory to build V1710 engines.
 Due to demand during World War II, Allison would add a second factory (Plant 5) and 23,000 new employees; by the end of the war, Allison had built 70,000 V1710 engines.

 Early transmission development

 Alongside the development and production of the V1710, engineers at GM began designing the CD-850 cross-drive steering transmission for tracked military vehicles in 1941; the design was completed in 1944 and Allison was awarded the contract to manufacture the prototypes.
 In February 1945, General Motors formed the Allison Transmission Engineering Section, dividing the subsidiary into Aircraft Operations and Transmission Operations in 1946.
 The CD-850 combined range change, steering and braking.
 Allison stopped producing the CD-850 in 1986, but a licensed version was produced in Spain for more than a decade afterward.

 General Motors began developing automatic transmissions with a hydraulic torque converter in the 1930s under its Product Study Group, offering it as an option for Oldsmobile for the first time in 1940.
 After World War II, Allison Transmission turned its attention to civilian transportation.
 Allison designed, developed and manufactured the first-ever automatic transmissions for heavy-duty vehicles including delivery trucks, city buses, and railcars, starting from 1948.
 In addition, Allison marketed transmissions for off-highway heavy-duty vehicles under the brand Powershift TORQMATIC, with the first TG series transmissions being produced in July 1948.

 The Allison 850-series torque converter was a crucial component in the post-war development of self-propelled railcars, most notably the Budd Rail Diesel Car, which first went into service in 1950.
 Pairing with a GM Series 110 "pancake" diesel engine mounted under the railcar floor enabled the entire power system to be kept outside the car body, making the full length of the car available for revenue.
 The torque converter enabled unprecedented rates of acceleration before locking into direct drive.